Crunch-io/webdocs/crunch/crunch_filtering-data.md

 ![](images/FilterSelect.png)

-Filters with a dot next to them were created by a dataset editor and made available to all dataset users.
-When you create filters they will not have a dot.
+A • next to a filter indicates that it was created by a dataset editor and made available to all dataset users.

 If you click one of these built filters in the filter bar, you can swap the filter in place of another one.
 To add a second built filter, click the + that appears when hovering near an existing filter.